6 Behind-the-Scenes Secrets from Cheers

 1. SAM MALONE WAS ORIGINALLY A FOOTBALL PLAYER.

 The final two actors in contention for the role of ex-jock-turned-bar-owner Sam Malone were Fred Dryer and Ted Danson.
 The show's original concept called for Sam to be a retired football player, and Dryer seemed perfect since he had spent 13 years as a defensive end in the NFL.
 But while Fred was new to acting, Ted had accumulated a handful of TV and film roles in the late 1970s and early 1980s.
-When Danson won the role, the back story was changed to make the character a former relief pitcher to better match Danson's physique.
+When Danson won the role, the backstory was changed to make the character a former relief pitcher to better match Danson's physique.

 John Ratzenberger originally auditioned for the role of barfly Norm Peterson.
 When he lost that role to George Wendt, Ratzenberger asked the producers if they had written a "resident know-it-all" into their show.
 All bars have one, he pointed out.
 Thanks to his persistence, the character of mail carrier Cliff Clavin became a regular Cheers patron.
-Likewise, psychiatrist Dr. Frasier Crane was brought in at the beginning of Season 3 as a plot device to further the relationship between Sam and Diane.
-While he wasn't intended to become a permanent cast member, Kelsey Grammer had a knack for making even the most mundane dialog funny.
+Likewise, psychiatrist Dr. Frasier Crane was brought in at the beginning of season three as a plot device to further the relationship between Sam and Diane.
+While he wasn't intended to become a permanent cast member, Kelsey Grammer had a knack for making even the most mundane dialogue funny.
 The audience loved him, so it wasn't long before Frasier became a regular on the show.